 With its generous size, a swaddle serves wonderful as a burp cloth with maximum coverage.
 Your baby lies softly on the breathable fabric while you wait for the burp to come.
 Besides, you can easily use the cloth to wipe away spills and little spit-ups.

 Thanks to the wide-meshed fabric, a breathable muslin cloth swaddle ensures the perfect temperature when breastfeeding – for mom and baby.
 I have always found it ideal to have a swaddle at hand when breastfeeding my baby on the go.
 Muslin is the perfect material.

 3) Stroller or car seat cover

 A breathable muslin blanket also serves wonderfully as a stroller or car seat cover.
-It protects your baby from the sun or helps to shield the little brain from too much outside stimulation whilst napping.
+It protects your baby from the sun or helps to shield the little brain from too much outside stimulation while napping.

 A large swaddle can work well as a top bed sheet layer.
 A receiving blanket works even better as a bedsheet because it is a bit thicker vs a swaddle.
 Or you can also use a swaddle as a crib blanket when the baby is a bit older.

 Of course, you can also use a swaddle as a light, comfy blanket to cover your baby.
 It works especially well on warm summer days when there is a bit of wind.
-A muslin blanket as a cover will keep your baby warm yet cool enough thanks to the breathable material.
+A muslin blanket as a cover will keep your baby warm yet cool enough, thanks to the breathable material.

 6) Changing mat cover